|Follow PSU Women's Lacrosse:||Follow @PennStateWLAX|

 Doherty also served two seasons at Brown University (1999-2000) after starting her coaching career at Vanderbilt in 1998.

-A 1997 graduate of the University of Maryland, Doherty was a four-year letterwinning defender, helping the Terrapins claim three NCAA championships.
+A 1997 graduate of the University of Maryland, Doherty (nee Holmes) was a four-year letterwinning defender, helping the Terrapins claim three NCAA championships.
 Maryland was a dominant force in collegiate women's lacrosse during her career, amassing a remarkable 68-2 record, including an NCAA record 50-game winning streak.
 Also a standout in the classroom, Doherty was a three-time honoree on the ACC Academic Honor Roll.

 In 2010, Doherty earned a master degree's in Biology from Towson University.